Centre for Knowledge, Innovation, Technology and Enterprise

 Teaching Profile

 The modules I teach are very popular and consistently receive some of the best feedback from the students in the Business School.
 My teaching has five core characteristics.
-Firstly, as a consequence of the trans-disciplinary nature of my research, I have been involved in courses as diverse as information systems, electronic business, innovation, entrepreneurship, strategic management, consultancy projects and public policies.
+Firstly, as a consequence of the transdisciplinary nature of my research, I have been involved in courses as diverse as information systems, innovation, international entrepreneurship, strategic management, consultancy projects and public policies.
 Secondly, my teaching is strongly informed by research.
 This is instrumental to include topics that really matter in the syllabus of the courses and the content of the sessions.
 Thirdly, my work in industry has equipped me with relevant experience to base my teaching largely on practice.
-The aim is to make students reflect on real situations in order to make sense and interiorise the theoretical concepts.
+The aim is to make students reflect on real situations in order to make sense and interiorise theoretical concepts.
 Importantly, my industrial background has also been fundamental for the delivery of executive education to senior professionals.
 Fourthly, my degree in higher education has given me knowledge of different concepts and techniques which nurture my planning and daily teaching activities.
 For example, educational aims, learning styles, student-centred learning, assessment-driven learning, project-based learning, e-learning and multimedia, brainstorming and discussion groups, and feedback types.
 Fifthly, all the design and execution of my teaching put strong emphasis on employability, including special activities, sessions and coaching about that.

-Current/Previous Responsibilities
+Responsibilities

 • Supervision of PhD, MSc and BSc research projects.